Priyanshu19Mishra/Using-R-Random-Forest-for-Website-traffic-analysis/README.md

 many decision trees.
 It's one of the most prominent algorithm that workks to find the relationship between the data in the dataset.
 Most often it's not used in the time series analysis, but here I have experimented it over this task.
 And the results were outstanding at the output end.
 This repository shows the application of time series analysis.
 Time series analysis is one of the most prominent task performed in the world of ML.
 Time series analysis is used in most of the time under the web-development.
 One such example is the website traffic forecasting.
-Usingthis application one can predict the load on a particular website as per the user request that one encounters.
+Using this application one can predict the load on a particular website as per the user request that one encounters.
 A R file has been shared in the in repository that shows the implementation of the project.